 His research, teaching and consulting interests are in the areas of digital signal processing (DSP) as applied to customized DSP systems and instrumentation, primarily in the area of radar, with an emphasis on hardware prototype development and practical measurements.
-He has written 225+ conference papers, conference abstracts and journal papers in these areas.
-Yeary also has served as a PI or Co-PI on grants from NASA, NSF-ATM, NSF-DUE, NSF-ECCS, DoD-EPSCoR, NOAA-CSTAR, NOAA-NSSL, Raytheon, AFOSR, DARPA, Tinker AFB and CGI Federal.
-Since arriving to OU in 2002, he has supervised and supported 48 undergraduate and graduate students in the completion of research towards their degrees.
-In addition, he has provided support for eight post-doctoral researchers and has served on 42 other graduate student committees.
+He has written 250+ conference papers, conference abstracts and journal papers in these areas.
+Yeary has also served as a PI or Co-PI on grants from NASA, NSF-ATM, NSF-DUE, NSF-ECCS, DoD-EPSCoR, NOAA-CSTAR, NOAA-NSSL, Raytheon, AFOSR, DARPA, ONR, Tinker AFB and CGI Federal.
+Since arriving to OU in 2002, he has supervised and supported 55 undergraduate and graduate students in the completion of research towards their degrees.
+In addition, he has provided support for eight post-doctoral researchers and has served on 46 other graduate student committees.

-Yeary has spent fifteen summers (2002-2017) at Raytheon (mostly near Dallas), where he is a Senior Engineer.
-He has made a variety of technical contributions, which include several fielded systems, invention disclosures and proprietary reports.
-This work includes phased array radar design, tracking algorithm design, SAR/ISAR algorithm design and detection studies.
-In the fall of 2012 and Spring of 2013, Yeary joined the Massachusetts Institute of Technology’s (MIT’s) Lincoln Laboratory on sabbatical to make technical contributions and anechoic chamber measurements (at nearby Hanscom, AFB) related to one of the preliminary radar panels associated with the national Multifunction Phased Array Radar (MPAR) effort.
-In addition, a variety of hard-target detection studies were prepared for the MPAR panels.
+Yeary has spent sixteen summers from 2002-2018 at Raytheon, mostly near Dallas, where he is a Senior Engineer.
+In the fall of 2012 and Spring of 2013, Yeary joined the Massachusetts Institute of Technology’s (MIT’s) Lincoln Laboratory on sabbatical to make technical contributions and anechoic chamber measurements at nearby Hanscom, AFB related to one of the preliminary radar panels associated with the national Multifunction Phased Array Radar (MPAR) effort.
+In addition, a variety of hard-target detection studies were prepared for these MPAR panels.

 Yeary is a Fellow of the IEEE, a licensed Professional Engineer (PE) and member of the Tau Beta Pi and Eta Kappa Nu Honor Societies.
 Yeary received the 2005 Outstanding Young Engineer Award from the Institute of Electrical and Electronics Engineers (IEEE), as given by the IEEE Instrumentation and Measurement Society.
 He has served on numerous national and international review panels, and several are noted here.
 He was a Session Chairman of the 2001 IEEE International Symposium on Intelligent Signal Processing and Communication Systems.
 In 2001, he served on the steering committee of the U.S. Department of Energy’s 2001 Future Energy Challenge.
 He has served as a Session Chairman at the 2003 IEEE-IMTC and as a Technical Committee Member of the 2003 and 2004 IEEE-ICIP.
 He served as a Technical Committee Member for IMTC in 2006, 2007 and 2008; and I2MTC in 2013 and 2014.
 He served as a technical co-chair for this conference in May of 2010 in Austin.
 He served as an Associate Editor for the IEEE Transactions on Instrumentation & Measurement, 2010-2016.
-He currently serves on the I&M Society’s Administrative Committee (AdCom), and during 2014-2016 he was an officer (VP of Publications and then VP of Conferences).
+He currently serves on the I&M Society’s Administrative Committee (AdCom) as an officer (VP of Publications, 2014-2015; VP of Conferences, 2016; and VP of Publications 2018-2019).
 He also participated as this society’s Technical Committee chair for TC-26 Radar Cross Section, 2006-2016.
 From 2012-2015, he served as a member of the IEEE AES Radar Systems Panel (RSP) and chaired the RSP’s inaugural Civilian Radar Committee.
 In 2016, he was elected to another term on the RSP.
 Yeary was a member of the Technical Program Committee for the 2013 and 2016 IEEE International Symposium on Phased Array Systems and Technology, Waltham, MA.
-He was a member of the Technical Program Committee for the 2014 IEEE Radar Conference, Cincinnati, OH; for the 2015 IEEE International Radar Conference, Arlington, VA; for the 2016 IEEE International Radar Conference, Cincinnati, OH; and for the 2017 IEEE International Radar Conference, Seattle, WA.
-Yeary is the General Co-Chair of the 2018 IEEE Radar Conference that will be held in Oklahoma City.
+He was a member of the Technical Program Committee for the 2014 IEEE Radar Conference in Cincinnati, OH; for the 2015 IEEE International Radar Conference in Arlington, VA; for the 2016 IEEE International Radar Conference in Cincinnati, OH; and for the 2017 IEEE International Radar Conference in Seattle, WA.
+Yeary served as the General Co-Chair of the 2018 IEEE Radar Conference that was held in Oklahoma City.